Installing Ray#

 Docker Source Images#

-• The rayproject/ray images include Ray and all required dependencies.
+Users can pull a Docker image from the rayproject/ray Docker Hub repository.
+The images include Ray and all required dependencies.
 It comes with anaconda and various versions of Python.

 Images are tagged with the format {Ray version}[-{Python version}][-{Platform}].
 Ray version tag can be one of the following: